What are Sales Battlecards and How Can Your Sales Team Benefit from Them?

 Sales battlecards aren’t a one-time project.
 Instead, they need to be revisited often.

-It’s important to ensure they always reflect the latest and greatest information about your own business as well as your competitors.
+It’s important to ensure they always reflect the latest and greatest information about your business and your competitors.
 That way, your sales reps can confidently share their knowledge and be equipped to overcome objections.

 How to use them